Real estate quarterly report

 Major corporate activity

-For the fourth quarter in a row, there was no fundraising activity as market conditions continue to dictate sentiment.
+Unsurprisingly, there was no fundraising activity in the quarter as market conditions continue to dictate sentiment.

 Mergers and acquisitions